ByronHawksmith/42-Documentation/Git.md

 `git commit --amend <commit-id>` - Ammend a commit

 `git reset --hard <commit-id>` - Move the HEAD back to the desired commit, discard all changes after that commit

+`git rev-list --max-parents=0 HEAD` - Get the hash of the first commit.